As described here these entries are from the scrapbook of Somakhya.

 There are some key things I do not know precisely enough to make an accurate prognosis.
 We first need to know what the human capital of those who might be displaced by robots is.
 It is uneven in our nation.
 While drain clearance, garbage disposal and the like would certainly benefit from robotization, we do not believe that it is a given that those freed from other forms of manual labor by robots can now automatically perform more advanced tasks that would do greater good for the country.
 Hence, robotization cannot work out in too humane a manner unless it is carefully phased and goes hand in hand with huge political restructuring that allows management of human capital.

 We could look at the country which has had the greatest robotization to date, Japan.
 People there have had long lives from at least the medieval period and generally have been reported as having a low infection load.
 There are exaggerated medieval tales transmitted by Europeans of Japanese living hundreds of years!
 This does suggest that there has been an evolutionary shift in the Japanese population towards a more K-strategy.
 In contrast, our nation is located partly in the tropics and has at least in the past 700 years (aggravated by Islam and Christianity) has had a much lower life-expectancy.
 This has selected a r-strategy.
 Japan as an island is hard to reach from without and conquer.
 Most major powers, after the initial conquest by East Asians, a possible shaka elite conquest, and before the Americans, failed in doing so; even then other than the first they could not make a serious genetic imprint.
 Our land being a subcontinent can easily be overrun by large land-bound migrating groups much like the major component of our ancestry from the Eurasian steppes did.
 This meant a certain type of insularity along with a mostly K strategy was much less likely to develop.
-While some invasions can be good in infusing new blood those by Abrahamists can be disasters as is clear from our case.
+While some invasions can be good in infusing new blood, those by Abrahamists can be disasters as is clear from our case.
 We believe these factor have been major determinants of why robotization never caught on despite proto-robotization having emerged among our ancestors well-before the first surviving lines of Japanese literature were put down.
 This again was felt in our engineering and text production while both displaying high sophistication and magnitude always had a huge manual/animal labor component (especially so with respect to text production compared with the East Asian locus).
-This is also potentially affects commitment to accuracy and maintaining time (say in railways and airways even during good weather) in the later Indian labor force.
+This also potentially affects commitment to accuracy and maintaining time (say in railways and airways even during good weather) in the later Indian labor force.
 Moreover, given the likely genetic component of the profound differentiation in the people of Japan and India, robotization has to be more carefully considered in our context.

 Entry 16; sambhān: Lootika of pretty smiles gave me a call when I was at Indrasena’s house.
 She told me that they had returned from Nepal she said she acquired siddhi of the dūrasamparka-prayoga when she stood before the idols of Kumāra and ṣaṣṭhī installed as per the old mayūraśikhā and obtained tattvāveśa of peculiar kaumāra-mantra-s I had imparted her.
 I asked her if Vrishchika was around as Indrasena might want to talk to her.
 She said Vrishchika was very much around and was wanting to say something very exciting.
 Vrishchika then came online and asked if we had read the report about a famous recent conference in a scientific tabloid.
 We had not.
 She then proceeded to read out what was relevant to us.
 In summary, physics professor Scott Su from a famous mleccha university who was leading a team to engineer genius had announced that he had succeeded in making a super-Han.
 His colleague Ming-Ming Dong in Cīnadeśa had managed to precisely turn down the expression of CHD8 in the cortical neuron precursors along with a controlled over-expression of Beta-catenin.
 The resulting super-Han child was being monitored and was showing signs of genius and might well have an IQ of 200 in his fourth year.
 Su excitedly described that scans revealed that the gyri and sulci of his brain surface resembled that of Carl Gauss.
-They were a bit concerned about his enlarged head size, bloated lateral ventricles and lack of socializing capacity but nevertheless he felt it was a small prize for an otherwise successful experiment.
+They were a bit concerned about his enlarged head size, bloated lateral ventricles and lack of socializing capacity but nevertheless he felt it was a small price for an otherwise successful experiment.

-Vrishchika and Indrasena were quite satisfied for they had just published a paper where they found that an unusual gain of PAX6 binding sites in the delta-catenin regulatory region in family of brāhmaṇa-s which had consistently produced several significantly big-headed and intelligent individuals.
+Vrishchika and Indrasena were quite satisfied for they had just published a paper where they found that an unusual gain of PAX6 binding sites in the delta-catenin regulatory region in a family of brāhmaṇa-s which had consistently produced several significantly big-headed and intelligent individuals.